myhro/docs-content/content/reference/login.md

 $ swarm login
 ```

 You will then be prompted for your Giant Swarm username or, alternatively, your email address.
-If using your email address, please double-check that you are using exactly the address you used when creating your user account.
+When using your email address, please double-check that you are using exactly the address you used when creating your user account.

 After you confirmed the username/email input, you are prompted for the password.
 The entry of the password won't be visible.